 '''

-CALL XCTRRM(resource_ID,
+CALL XCTRRM(resource_ID, input

-input

-output
+return_code) output

-return code)

 '''

-Use the resource ID parameter to specify the resource name, previously designated for management by this resource manager application on a call to Identify\Resource\Manager (XCIDRM), for which service is being terminated.
+Use the resource\ID parameter to specify the resource name, previously designated for management by this resource manager application on a call to Identify\Resource\Manager (XCIDRM), for which service is being terminated.

 indicates that Terminate\Resource\Manager completed successfully.